ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 However, this approach has several downsides:

-* The coordinator process can become a bottleneck, potentially making the system slow
+* Under high-load situations, the coordinator process could become a performance bottleneck
-* If the coordinator crashes, then all updates stop until such time as the coordinator can be restarted
+* If the coordinator crashes, then all updates stop until such time as the coordinator can be restarted (but who's going to monitor the coordinator process &mdash; a coordinator-coordinator process?)

 ## Safety and Liveness Properties